-As our furry friends enter their senior years, you may notice changes in their energy levels and habits.
+As our furry friends enter their senior years, you may notice changes in their energy levels, behaviour and habits.
 And while genetics, lifestyle and nutrition can all play a role in how your pet ages, most cats and dogs are considered senior from about the age of seven.

-But seeing your pet get old needn’t be sad or scary.
-As pet food and medicine evolve (and pet parents become more informed), many elderly pets can enjoy long, happy lives.
+But seeing your pet get older needn’t be sad or scary.
+As pet food and veterinary medicine evolve – and information becomes more readily available than ever – many elderly pets can enjoy long, happy lives.
+Below are some areas to keep an eye on so you can support your pet through their golden years.

 Vet visits

-Your vet will be able to recommend how often you should visit.
-Once or twice a year is generally enough, but if you notice any drastic changes in behaviour (like loss of appetite, difficulty walking, weight loss or excessive thirst) always book an appointment.
+Your vet will be able to recommend how often you should visit, but generally speaking, once or twice a year is usually enough.
+However, if you notice any drastic changes in behaviour such as loss of appetite, difficulty walking, weight loss or excessive thirst, always book an appointment.
+It’s always better to be safe.

 Diet